 Jamaica’s primary public art museum, the largest of its kind in the Caribbean, is a key part of the island’s history.
-Established in 1979, it houses art that ranges from pre-Columbian works to those of contemporary Jamaican artists—with over 2,000 pieces in the collection—and mounts temporary exhibits on various aspects of Jamaica’s history and culture.
-The collection continues to expand, and now includes examples of video, graphic design, and street art.
-Guided tours are available, and there's an on-site coffee shop and gift store.
+Established in 1979, it houses more than 2,000 pieces ranging from pre-Columbian works to those of contemporary Jamaican artists and also mounts temporary exhibitions on various aspects of Jamaica’s history and culture.
+The collection continues to expand and now includes videos, graphic designs, and street art.
+Guided tours are available, and there’s an on-site coffee shop and gift store.

 I have been to Caribbean museums before so I had an expectation as to the work I was going to see but I was pleasantly surprised by The Nation Gallery of Jamaica.
 Both contemporary and classic art meet in the same building beautifully and its a must see for a trip to Kingston.